Documentation

 Click on the + button to start creating a new API key.

-The user account under which this API will run under.
+The user account under which this API will run.
 The API will inherit the rights of the selected user.
-The API Key can be restricted further by using rules. - Description
+The API Key can be restricted further by using rules.

 This defines the current state of the API key.
 The options are Active, Revoked or Suspended.
-Any API key that is not in Active state cannot be used. - Expires
+Any API key that is not in an active state cannot be used.

 API Key Expiry and Auto-Delete